VarunB-17/QAFormer/README.md

 * This model was built for my bachelor's thesis for the study Artificial Intelligence at Vrije Universiteit Amsterdam.
 * The QAFormer is based on QAnet which was published by Google in 2018.
 * Training about around ~9 hours for 3 epochs.
+* Downloading necessary files and pre-processing may take up to ~1.5 hours
 * Check out the config.py files to modify hyperparameters to what your machine can handle.

 ## How To Use